Deaths-Door/reddit-motion/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://docs.rs/reddit-motion).
-You can also take a look at the [contributing guide](asd).
+Contributions, issues and feature requests are welcome!<br />Feel free to check issues page.

 ## Show your support